fredarcito/email-validator-util/README.md

 ## Installation

-You can install the ReactTextIlluminator component
+You can install the Email Validator Util

 via npm: